whsky/smarter-than-nate-silver/README.md

 _So why the beef with Nate, dog?_

-Most of his predictions _(as well as others')_ rely heavily on stats like BPI and Elo scores which are themselves based mostly on the ranking of the team going into the tournament.
-So, it leans toward picking a winning team based on the higher seed.
-You can see it based on who fivthirtyeight has picked to be in the Final Four from the last three tournaments:
+Most of his predictions _(as well as others')_ rely heavily on stats like BPI, Power Ratings, and Elo scores which are themselves based mostly on the ranking of the team going into the tournament.
+So, it leans toward picking a winning team based on the better seeded.
+You can see it based on who fivthirtyeight has picked to be in the Final Four from the last couple of tournaments:

 |**Year**|**Team**|**Seed**|**Made Final Four**
 -----|-----|-----|:-----:|-----